How it works

 • Set a default model per role to control quality.

-Select default model
+Selecting the default model

-8) Memory & context
+8. Memory and context

 Agents propose memory writes.
 You approve them, and they become reusable context across threads.